CHERIoT-Platform/cheriot-demos/configuration_broker/README.md

 ## Overview

 Each item of configuration data has a name, a value, and a version.
-New values are supplied as serialised JSON and parsed into a corresponding data strut.
+New values are supplied as serialised JSON and parsed into a corresponding data structure.

 There are four main roles:
 * Providers are authorised to supply the values for one or more items.